-This article contains referral links.
-We may earn a small bonus if you sign up — at no cost to you.
+This article contains affiliate links.
+We may earn a commission if you open an account — at no cost to you.
+We only recommend products we’ve researched and trust.

 Quick Comparison: Best Bank Accounts in Canada